samrickman/aethelreds-adventure/README.md

 Go to: https://samrickman.github.io/aethelred/

 Note: This is a terminal in a virtual machine.
 It might take about thirty seconds to load the first time you play it.
 Downloading and running locally is easier.

+If it does not start automatically (even after some text appears), click the green Play button in the bottom-right hand corner.

 ## How to run locally